suika2engine/suika2/doc/reference.md

 This prints text to the message box, and the character name to the name box.

-Suika 2 can play voice files when printing messages.
+Suika2 can play voice files when printing messages.
 Voice files need to be in the `voice` folder.
-Suika 2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.
+Suika2 can only play Ogg Vorbis 44.1kHz stereo and monaural format.

 * Usage 1: Prints a message with the character name.
 ```